ahota/beauty/README.md

 ## Gotchas and other tricks

 You don't need to hide the entire function with preprocessor macros as the example shows.
 You can instead hide just the `extern "C"` prefix.
 This retains `namespace::main()` functions with mangled symbols when compiled in case the code contained within them is needed.
 However they cannot be used to create an executable.

-You can only have "leaf" namespaced `main` functions
+If you split the definitions of a namespace between multiple files, you _can_ have a `main()` per file, so long as you do not try to compile multiple files containing `main()`s at once into a single test executable.
+That is, you can define multiple `main()`s per namespace, but you must take care to not define multiple per executable.
+This is part of why it's a bad idea to do this anyway.

+The preprocessor macro can be a CMake-defined variable.
+This allows you to enable/disable testing via CMake.